Funding study abroad

 Apply for scholarships

-Usually the best opportunity for additional scholarship funding is through your study abroad provider, so be sure to ask about scholarship options if you have already identified the program.
-Beyond program-specific funding, there are many national scholarship programs that support study abroad that aren't necessarily tied to a specific program:
+The best opportunity for additional scholarship funding is usually through your study abroad provider, so be sure to ask about scholarship options if you have already identified the program.
+Beyond program-specific funding, there are many national scholarship programs that support study abroad that aren't necessarily tied to a specific program.
+Please note: The list below is not exhaustive, and the details are subject to change at any time based on the third-party provider.
+Some scholarships include: